Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 delay delivery

-Example 2 - Omaha data processing software: Software for a number of the tools was surfaced through an ASCII-based, key-code software that had reporting capabilities, but required an immensely high user learning curve, was difficult to update, and required on-premises user access to a legacy AS400 in Omaha, NE.
-(This was actually the most effective software being used)
+Example 2 - Omaha AS400 database software: Software for a number of the tools was surfaced through an ASCII-based, key-code software that had reporting capabilities, but required an immensely high user learning curve, was difficult to update, and required on-premises user access to a legacy AS400 (circa 1988) in Omaha, NE.
+(This was actually the most robust and effective software being used)

-Example 3 - Omaha data processing workflow: For large business files, data teams partially relied on manual spot-checking, sending small subsets through data processing prior to ingestion, rather than processing the entire file, leading to scalability issues and limited quality assurance. (no screenshot).
+Example 3 - Omaha data processing workflow: For large business files, data teams partially relied on manual spot-checking of full data files, sending small subsets through data processing prior to ingestion, rather than processing the entire file, which led to scalability issues and limited quality assurance.
+This process relied on using Excel spreadsheet data files (no screenshot included).

-Example 4 - Data Axle data processing software: The Data Axle platform team's Review UI consolidated many of the functions of the above tools, was the only cloud-based solution out of the bunch, and included history and reporting capabilities, but suffered from major usability issues.
-This was the best candidate to use as my starting point for designing a more comprehensive, scalable solution.
+Example 4 - Data Axle data processing software: The Data Axle platform team's Review UI consolidated many of the functions of the above tools (effectively duplicating them), was the only cloud-based solution out of the bunch, and included history and reporting capabilities, but suffered from major usability issues.
+This was the best candidate to use in creating a more comprehensive, scalable solution.

 Six separate cleansing teams used different tools and workflows, with no unified process or end-to-end reporting.